tanbro/redis_func_cache/README.md

 [redis]: https://redis.io/ "Redis is an in-memory data store used by millions of developers as a cache"
 [redis-py]: https://redis.io/docs/develop/clients/redis-py/ "Connect your Python application to a Redis database"

+[decorator]: https://docs.python.org/glossary.html#term-decorator "A function returning another function, usually applied as a function transformation using the @wrapper syntax"
 [json]: https://www.json.org/ "JSON (JavaScript Object Notation) is a lightweight data-interchange format."
 [`pickle`]: https://docs.python.org/library/pickle.html "The pickle module implements binary protocols for serializing and de-serializing a Python object structure."